andrewtrandev/GitGrub-2-way-market-place/README.md

 At the third stage I wanted to get most of the app done and start working on documentation.
 This stage included more styling and modifying of one of the models.

+The fourth stage was basically all docs, with little adjustments and modifications added to code.

 <br>